canonical/ubuntu-pro-for-wsl/docs/howto/install.md

 <details><summary> Expand to see how </summary>

 1. Set up a Landscape Beta server.
-Usually you'd run it on another machine (a server), but you can install it on some WSL instance just for demonstration purposes:
+Usually, you'd run it on another machine (a server), but you can install it on some WSL instance just for demonstration purposes:
    1. On the Windows terminal, run `wsl --install Ubuntu-22.04`.
    2. Inside `Ubuntu-22.04`, run `ip r` and take note of the default gateway.
    3. Inside `Ubuntu-22.04`, install the Landscape (beta) following the steps in the [Landscape documentation](https://ubuntu.com/landscape/docs/quickstart-deployment).